What Does a Child Counselor Do?

 A few possible courses one can expect include:

 - Child Psychology

 - Introduction to Social Work

 It’s important to understand that a bachelor’s degree may still only provide a person with an entry-level, support position in child counseling rather than allowing them to be a practicing child counselor.
 However, most employers and states require a master’s degree.

 Individuals who do not possess a bachelor’s degree in a similar field of study can use a master’s degree to specialize in child counseling.
-The master’s degree is often considered far more important and influential in the hiring process.
-Keep in mind that students may have to complete certain prerequisites in human sciences and psychology to qualify to enter master’s degree programs.
+The master’s is often considered far more important and influential in the hiring process.
+Keep in mind that students may have to complete certain prerequisites in human sciences and psychology to qualify to enter master’s programs.